When an instance no longer needs access to a volume, you can detach the volume from the instance without affecting the volume's data.

 - In the Resources section on the Instance Details page, click Attached Block Volumes

-- Click Detach next to the volume you want to detach and confirm the selection when prompted.
+- Click the Actions icon (three dots) next to the volume you want to detach, and then click Detach.
+Confirm when prompted.

 Using the API